 Volunteers in Preston, Lancashire, harvested fruit from the orchard at Guild Lodge and distributed it to the hospital’s Step Down Unit, which provides self-catering housing for patients in recovery from mental health issues.
 In this way the orchard supplies service users with healthy food, reduces costs for the hospital, shrinks the carbon footprint from food production, and promotes active lifestyles.

 In South London, Bethlem Royal Hospital worked hard to restore its old orchard in partnership with The Orchard Project.
-As part of this project, service users and staff were invited to join full-day workshops on renovating the old apple trees.
+As part of this initiative, service users and staff were invited to join full-day workshops on renovating the old apple trees.
 During Bethlem’s annual Apple Days, there are tours of the orchard, and the apples are harvested and juiced.
 The hospital’s occupational therapy kitchen makes use of the cooking apples.
 Excess fruit is sold to staff, with surplus donated to the charity FareShare.

-Why plant an orchard?
+Why plant a hospital orchard?

 Traditional orchards can support a huge variety of wildlife.
 Blossom encourages pollinating insects, which are in decline across the country.
 Hollow trunks and holes – which are particularly common in fruit trees – shelter bats, woodpeckers and owls.
 The Orchard Project estimates that orchards can provide habitat for up to 1,800 wildlife species, so the benefits to biodiversity are enormous.
-And of course, fruit trees store carbon and are an important part of mitigating climate change.

 Fruit trees reach ‘old age’ faster than many other tree species… a 50-year-old apple can have the same features as a 300-year-old oak!The Orchard Project